DVWA Reflected XSS Exploit

-In this article I am going to show you how to exploit Reflected XSS (Cross Site Scripting) vulnerability in DVWA web application (a vulnerable web application for enhancing hacking skills offline).
+In this article, I am going to show you how to exploit Reflected XSS (Cross Site Scripting) vulnerability in the DVWA web application (a vulnerable web application for enhancing hacking skills offline).
 Before we begin, let us know something about XSS like,

 What is XSS attack??

-Even if an attacker can inject any client side code in the input field, but his main focus is on to inject such code that will give a popup on user’s browser screen.
-The popup is an alert box which proofs that the given website is vulnerable to an XSS attack.
-The universal and the most basic method to get a pop up window on browser screen is to include
+Even if an attacker can inject any client-side code in the input field, but his main focus is on injecting such code that will give a popup on the user’s browser screen.
+The popup is an alert box that proves that the given website is vulnerable to an XSS attack.
+The universal and most basic method to get a pop-up window on the browser screen is to include

 <script>…. </script>).
 So, whenever an attacker injects payload (a group of words & characters)

 <script> alert() </script> in any of the input fields of the website, it will pop up an alert box on the browser screen which confirms that the website is vulnerable to XSS attack.
 Let’s move towards our second question which is, what are the types of XSS attacks?

 There are three types of XSS attacks namely:-

 Let us understand the concept behind each type of attack